 Hi and welcome to Af Trails!
-Meet Rosie (the world’s most awesome overland truck), and Suse the world’s most awesome driver (the pax made me write that)!
-All aboard, lock and load!
+Meet Rosie (the world’s most awesome overland truck), and Suse our driver!
+All aboard!

 Week 1- Battles, Byzantium, bushcamps, baths, boat trips, birthdays…. and a few sneaky beers!